agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 We learned several key lessons building this system.
-Real-time search beats LLM memory for current data.
+Real-time search beats L L M memory for current data.
 Verification is non-negotiable for accuracy.
 Clear separation of concerns makes debugging easier.
-And always be explicit with LLMs - they need detailed instructions.
+And always be explicit with L L Ms, they need detailed instructions.
+[PAUSE:1500]
+These lessons were hard won through trial and error.
+The zero percent verification rate in direct mode versus sixty to ninety percent in pipeline mode taught us that real-time search is essential.
+The discovery that many extracted statistics fail verification taught us to always validate against sources.
+The ability to optimize each agent independently taught us the value of modularity.
+The J S O N parsing failures and incomplete extractions taught us that prompt engineering is critical, not optional.
+And the need to support multiple L L M providers and search providers taught us that flexibility drives adoption.
+These aren't just technical lessons, they're architectural principles that apply to any multi-agent system.
+Get the architecture right, and the implementation follows.
+Get it wrong, and you'll fight issues forever.
 [PAUSE:3000]
 -->